mtlynch/hello-world-vue-pre-rendered/README.md

 ## Overview

-This is an example of a [Vue](https://vuejs.org) + [Nuxt](https://nuxtjs.org) configuration that generates the simplest possible pre-rendered, static site.
+This is an example of a [Vue](https://vuejs.org) + [Nuxt](https://nuxtjs.org) configuration that generates the simplest possible pre-rendered, static web app.

 ## Requirements